 Aleca Le Blanc is a scholar of modernism, specializing in Latin American art and architecture with a focus on Brazil.
 Her scholarship addresses paradigms of abstraction, institutional histories, and global modernisms.
 She is currently at work on a book about that period entitled, Concrete and Steel: Artists in Industrial Brazil, in which she considers how a young avant-garde generation in Brazil’s cosmopolitan centers reimagined their relationship to the rapidly modernizing society in which they found themselves.
+She is the Book Reviews Editor for Latin American and Latinx Visual Culture.
 In the coming year, she’ll conduct archival research in Rio de Janeiro as a Fulbright Fellow.

 Le Blanc was co-curator of Making Art Concrete: Works from Argentina and Brazil in the Patricia Phelps de Cisneros Collection, an exhibition at the Getty Museum in September 2017 and part of the region-wide initiative, Pacific Standard Time: Los Angeles/Latin America.
 She has lectured at the Reina Sofia in Madrid, the Pinacoteca in São Paulo, the Universität Zürich, the University of Pittsburgh and the University of Chicago, among other venues.
 Before joining the faculty at UC Riverside, she was the Managing Editor of the Getty Research Journal, a peer reviewed scholarly publication.